ibm-cloud-docs/containers/cs_ingress_types.md

 An Ingress class associates a class name with an Ingress controller type.
 {: shortdesc}

 An [`IngressClass` resource](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-class){: external} associates a class name with an Ingress controller type.
 When you create Ingress resources to define routing for your apps, you specify the class name in the `spec.ingressClassName` field to apply the Ingress resource to the Ingress controllers that are associated with that class.
-Note that because the deprecated `kubernetes.io/ingress.class` annotation is still usable in Kubernetes 1.18 and later, classes that are specified in Ingress resources are applied in the following ways:
+Note that because the deprecated `kubernetes.io/ingress.class` annotation is still usable in Kubernetes 1.18 and later, classes that are specified in Ingress resources are applied in the following ways.
 * If a class is specified either in the `spec.ingressClassName` field or in the deprecated `kubernetes.io/ingress.class` annotation, the class is applied.
 * If both the `spec.ingressClassName` field and the `kubernetes.io/ingress.class`annotation are specified, the class in the annotation is used.
 * If neither the `spec.ingressClassName` field nor the `kubernetes.io/ingress.class`annotation are specified, the default class is applied.